Choosing the Right Spearfishing Float for You

 Inflatable Floats

-Inflatable floats are generally inflated orally or a bicycle pump.
-These floats come in a wide range of sizes which allows them to have different buoyancy.
-The biggest benefit to inflatable floats is the compress to small sizes very easily.
-They do have two major drawbacks.
-They compress as the pressure increases, as a fish pulls the float deeper it will compress.
+Inflatable floats are generally inflated orally or by a bicycle pump.
+These floats come in a wide range of sizes which allows them to have different buoyancies.
+The biggest benefit to inflatable floats is that they compress to small sizes very easily.
+However, they have two major drawbacks.
+The first is that they compress as pressure increases, which means as a fish pulls the float deeper underwater, it will compress due to the ocean's pressure.
 The float gets less buoyant when it compresses which then reduces the strain on the fish.
 The fish is then able to pull the float deeper and the problem becomes worse and worse.
-There are also a wide range of durability with inflatable floats, so keep in mind.
-You get what you pay for.
+There are also a wide range of durability and ability to withstand pressure with inflatable floats, so keep in mind that you get what you pay for.

-Pressurized floats are in a category separate from standard inflatable floats.
-They tend to be a higher class of float.
-These floats are generally designed to be pressurized so they maintain their buoyancy to a depth of 66 feet (20 meters).
-Most of the good pressurized floats are a torpedo design and have 100lbs of buoyancy.
-They compress down and are easy to travel with and can be filled with a bicycle pump.
-Ocean Hunter floats and Riffe floats have a torpedo shape that helps them move well through the water when hooked up to a big fish or being placed back in position for your bluewater drifts.
+Although they are also inflated, pressurized floats are in a category separate from standard inflatable floats.
+While they are pricier than inflated floats, they tend to be a higher class because they are designed to be pressurized so they maintain their buoyancy to a depth of 66 feet (20 meters).
+This means that even if the fish drags them down, they won't lose their buoyancy.
+Most of the good pressurized floats are a torpedo design, and have around 100lbs of buoyancy.
+They compress down, are easy to travel with, and can be filled with a bicycle pump.
+Ocean Hunter floats and Riffe floats have a torpedo shape that helps them move well through the water when hooked up to a big fish or being dragged across the surface during your bluewater drifts.
 Learn more about the 3 atm float here.
-The only drawback of these pressurized floats is they tend to cost more.

 Rigid Floats